jillesvangurp/kt-search/README.md

 client.bulk(
   refresh = Refresh.WaitFor,
   // send operations every 2 ops
-  // default would be 100
-  bulkSize = 2,
+  // default and more sensible would be 100 bulkSize = 2,
 ) {
   index(